slanglab/argument_explication/README.md

 ## Evaluation Datasets
-The prior argumentation datasets for evaluation in the ```data``` folder come from the following sources:
+The prior argumentation datasets for evaluation should be placed in the ```data``` folder from the following sources:

 1. <a href="https://github.com/maria-becker/IKAT-EN/tree/master/corpus">Implicit Knowledge in Argumentative Texts: An annotated Corpus</a>